 Share of Engineering PhDs who were temporary or permanent residents (2006-2010): 57.8%

 Foreign-born students create jobs for Minnesotans and often provide the technological innovations that drive economic growth in the state.
 A recent study by the Partnership for a New American Economy and the American Enterprise Institute found that for every 100 foreign-born graduates of a US Master’s or PhD program who stay in the United States working in a STEM field, 262 jobs are created for Americans.
 That translates into a large employment boost for Minnesota, a state where, in 2010, more than 17 percent of STEM workers with an advanced degree were foreign-born, almost double their share of the STEM workforce 10 years earlier.

 Immigration Reform = Economic Growth in Minnesota

 Reforming our immigration system will generate millions of dollars and thousands of jobs across Minnesota.
 According to Regional Economic Models, Inc. (REMI), undocumented immigrants who enroll in a legal path to citizenship will generate more than 6,500 jobs and more than $594 million for the state by 2020.
 Expanding the number of both high-skilled (H-1B) visas will also have positive economic effects.
+The new H-1B visas awarded to Minnesota between 2010 and 2013 will translate into 6,055 new jobs for U.S.-born workers in the state by 2020.
 REMI estimates that expansion of the H-1B program would result in more than 3,800 jobs and add more than $365 million to Gross State Product by 2014.

 In Minnesota, creating a path to citizenship and expanding the high-skilled visa program would add a total of more than $484 million to Gross State Product in 2014.